bruceravel/demeter/documentation/Athena/plot/index.rst

 used to determine how the plots are displayed are described in `the next section <../plot/tabs.html>`__.

 #.
-Clicking the :kbd:`E,purple` button brings the background removal
+Clicking the :button:`E,purple` button brings the background removal
    up to date for all marked groups and plots their |mu| (E) data

 #.
-Clicking the :kbd:`k,purple` button brings the background removal
+Clicking the :button:`k,purple` button brings the background removal
    up to date for all marked groups and plots their |chi| (k) data

 #.
-Clicking the :kbd:`R,purple` button brings the background removal
+Clicking the :button:`R,purple` button brings the background removal
    and Fourier transform up to date for all marked groups and plots their |chi| (R) data

 #.
-Clicking the :kbd:`q,purple` button brings the background removal,
+Clicking the :button:`q,purple` button brings the background removal,
    Fourier transform, and backwards transform up to date for all marked groups and plots their |chi| (q) data